etorreborre/registry/doc/applications.md

 }
 -- + similar code for availabilities and confirmations

-new :: BookingRepositoryConfig -> Logging -> Database -> BookingRepository
+new :: BookingRepositoryConfig -> Logger -> Database -> BookingRepository
 new = ...

 ```